craftcms/docs/docs/commerce/1.x/country-model.md

 ### `cpEditUrl`

-A URL to edit this country in the Control Panel.
+A URL to edit this country in the control panel.